pkmn/engine/docs/DESIGN.md

   `O(1)` in the average case, the additional pointer chasing / redirection result in cache misses and poor performance.
 - Pokémon Showdown produces **text protocol logs in all cases**.
-While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work in many use cases where they are simply ignored.
+While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work for use cases where they are simply ignored.
 - Pokémon Showdown is written in JavaScript/TypeScript which makes it **unergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate